 Support in your state or territory

-There are other health and support services available, depending which state or territory you live in.
-For example, they may pay for aids and equipment to help improve your child’s quality of life.
+There are other health and support services available.
+These depend on which state or territory you live in.
+For example, they may pay for aids and equipment to help improve your child's quality of life.

-- SA — Care and Support — Disability
+- South Australia — Care and Support: Disability

-- Vic — Department of Families, Fairness and Housing — Disability
+- Victoria — Department of Families, Fairness and Housing: Disability

 Non-profit and charity support services

-Reimagine Australia helps families of children who have disability or developmental delay find services and navigate the service system.
-It’s a good starting point to find out about what services are available to you.
+Reimagine Australia helps families of children who have a disability or developmental delay to find services.
+They can help families navigate the service system.
+It's a good starting point to find out about what services are available to you.

-Siblings Australia provides support, information and resources for the siblings and families of children who have a disability, chronic disease or mental illness.
+Siblings Australia provides support, information and resources.
+These aim to support siblings and families of children who have a disability, chronic disease or mental illness.

 Parent support groups

-There are many parent support groups, such as My Time, which can provide you with information and other resources about parenting and caring for children with a disability.
+There are many parent support groups.
+My Time can provide you with information and other resources about parenting and caring for children with a disability.

 Learn more here about the development and quality assurance of healthdirect content.